CSB-KaracaLab/prot-on/README.md

 python setup.py
 ```

-As a result of running `setup.py`, PROT-ON will be ready to perform the mutational scan with EvoEF1.
+As a result of running `setup.py`, PROT-ON will be ready to perform the mutational scan with EvoEF1 (January-2021 version of EvoEF1 also comes together with the PROT-ON package).

 ### To Run PROT-ON
 * **Must:** Please locate your complex PDB file in the `prot-on` folder.
 Also, you can call your dimer structure from wherever you want.
 An example complex file is located in the `example-input` directory.